-With Lexicon Studio MMIO v.
-3.10, the PC-90 has 100 factory loaded programs, and 100 open slots for user preset storage.
+The PC-90 has 100 factory loaded programs, and 100 open slots for user preset storage.
 The factory presets are fully editable, however if you wish to save your edits, you must copy the preset into a user slot.
 In future versions of Lexicon Studio MMIO software, you will be able to create and save effects within banks that can be saved and reloaded.